 Why the moratorium request, then?
 Two words – they’re broke.
-One of the mayors who spoke was Michael Bissonnette of Chicopee, in the great Commonwealth of Massachusetts.
-According to Mayor Bissonnette, the cost of stormwater compliance in Chicopee will be $200 million – this for… More
+One of the mayors who spoke was Michael Bissonnette of Chicopee,… More

 After the oral argument Sackett v.
 EPA presaged where the decision was coming down, I raised the question whether EPA would try to persuade district courts that nothing really had changed.
 On occasion, I call them correctly.
 According to E&E News, Mark Pollins, director of EPA’s Water Enforcement Division, in commenting on Sackett, said